 Between cell service, internet, and TV, there isn’t much in the way of telecommunications that you can’t get from Bell.
 Be warned, Canada is a big country with complex politics and laws from province to province (and from territory to territory).
 Be sure to check exactly what’s available in your region, because prices and specific services can vary.

-So, what can you expect from Bell, and which plans are right for you?
+So, what kind of Bell plans can you expect, and which ones are right for you?

 Bell’s high network speeds are undeniable.
 The LTE Advanced wireless network can deliver speeds up to 1.15Gbps in select cities, and is the first wireless provider in Canada to successfully do so.
 Theoretically, speeds can go as high as 1.5 Gbps, according to trials held in Mississauga, Ontario.